In 2014 Forbes magazine published an article on the “Five Tech Trends that Can Drive Company Success” (Forbes)

 ● Drones are like birds and dragonflies - some even directly mimicking these species.

-● Artificial Intelligence is literally copying aspects of human intelligence.
+● Artificial Intelligence is literally copying aspects of human intelligence (but only the intelligence of the algorithmic mind, not the intelligence of the heart).

 ● The blockchain and digital platforms emulates the peer-to-peer value exchange systems within ecosystems and super-organisms that are driven by swarm intelligence.